 Whether you are interested in biomolecules or ecosystems or everything in between, The Department of Biological Sciences at Messiah College offers students the opportunity to tailor their study of biology to pursue their interests and calling in a distinctly Christian context.
-The department offers a choice of majors and concentrations that seeks to provide students with an understanding of the sciences that will enable them to continue on in a range of post-graduate options, including study in graduate school, medical school, or the allied health field, or immediately seeking employment in a variety of settings in industry, business, education, and government.
+The department offers a choice of majors and concentrations that seek to provide students with an understanding of the sciences that will enable them to pursue a range of post-graduate options, including graduate school, medical school, or the allied health field, or immediately seek employment in a variety of settings in industry, business, education, and government.

 Our curriculum, which includes a Biology major with a choice of 5 different concentrations, provides both a broad foundational base as well as allowing for focus on specific areas, such as biomedical, cellular, organismal, and ecosystems.
 For those who are interested in a more specialized course of study, we also offer several specialized and interdisciplinary majors, including Environmental Science, Molecular Biology, and Biopsychology.
 Throughout our curriculum, learning in the classrooms is complemented by active hands on experiences in the lab and in the field.
 Students also have the opportunity to explore the world by participating in travel courses led by departmental faculty to global destinations including Central America, New Zealand, Patagonia and Zambia.

 For more details on the curriculum requirements and the types of courses you would be taking as a Biology Major, visit our Online Course Catalog or take a look at the printable Biology Major Brochure.